kotzinr/Bus-tracker/README.md

 **Title:** Real Time Bus Tracker

 **Description:**  This exercise adds animation to a map using map overlay and DOM manipulation.
-The result is a bus tracker that runs from the MIT to Harvard campus using actual but stop latitude and longitude data.
+The result is a bus tracker that runs from the MIT to Harvard campus using actual bus stop latitude and longitude data.

-**How to Run:** Download all the files and drag and drop the index.html files on to a blank browser page.
+**How to Run:** Download all the files and drag and drop the index.html file on to a blank browser page.

 **Roadmap of future improvements:** additional features could include times of day that the bus comes to each stop